specstoryai/.github/profile/README.md

 - For Cursor: It is tested to work for `Version: 0.43.6` and later
 - For Copilot: It is tested to work for `Version: 1.300.0` and later

-You can view us on [VS Code Marketplace here](http://get.specstory.com/cursor-extension)
+You can view us on [VS Code Marketplace here](https://marketplace.visualstudio.com/items?itemName=SpecStory.specstory-vscode).

 > [!TIP]
-**Install the lastest version VSIX directly from our [documentation site](docs.specstory.com), or from the Extensions side bar in Copilot or Cursor by searching for SpecStory.**
+**Install the lastest version directly from our [documentation site](docs.specstory.com) from the Extensions Marketplace in Copilot or Cursor by searching for SpecStory.**

 It enables users to: